mahroofvp/Movie-Gram/src/README.md

 Table of Contents:

 .Features

 .Installation

 .Usage

 .Login

 .Dark Mode and Light Mode

 .Contributing

 .License

 Features:

+Search for movies:

-.Search for movies: Find detailed information about movies by searching for their titles
+Find detailed information about movies by searching for their titles

+Login:

-.Login: Securely log in to the app using the provided credentials.
+Securely log in to the app using the provided credentials.

-.Dark mode and light mode: Customize the app's       appearance by toggling between dark mode and light mode.
+Dark mode and light mode:

+Customize the app's appearance by toggling between dark mode and light mode.